-Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education and life and work experience that show you have the KSAOs listed above for the job of Office Management Specialist.
+Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education and life and work experience that show you have the qualifications listed above for the position of Office Management Specialist.
 Examples can be drawn from any part of your personal experience.
 The information you give may be used in your oral assessment/interview should you be invited and is an important factor in the competitive evaluation of applicants.

 Important: Whether you upload or fax, please submit all your documents at the same time.
 If you must send any additional documents after your first submission, be sure to include your first group of documents along with the additional documents.
 This is because subsequent submissions erase prior submissions.